TanukiiProj/TanukiiLogo/README.md

  - Export a PNG
  - Submit both the XCF *and* PNG to this repo in a pull request
  - Done!

+## License
+The Tanukii logo is licensed under GPL v3.
+See `LICENSE` for more info.